TinyPedal/TinyPedal/README.md

 2. For `Le Mans Ultimate`, it is `Le Mans Ultimate\Plugins` folder.

+Note, if `Plugins` folder is missing from game folder, you will have to manually create this `Plugins` folder.

 This plugin also comes with some of the popular rF2/LMU Apps, check corresponding game's plugins folder first to see if it was installed already.

 In-game setup: